“The more I hold myself close and fully embrace who I am, the more I thrive.”

 Miranda is one of our individual therapists.

-Miranda is a Licensed Clinical Social Worker with experience supporting individuals and families aged 0-60.
+Miranda is a Licensed Clinical Social Worker with extensive experience supporting individuals and families of all ages.
 She operates from a compassionate, strengths-based, trauma-informed, collaborative approach to help individuals heal and grow.
-Some of her primary specialties include working with people who are navigating feelings of anxiety, depression ADHD across the lifespan, parenting challenges, postpartum issues, grief/loss, and trauma.
-Miranda also has experience providing therapy to individuals in the 2SLGBTQIA+ community.
-Additionally, Miranda is working toward her certification as an ADHD Professional as well as her certification in providing therapy to adult children of emotionally immature parents.
-Miranda frequently utilizes techniques from CBT, ACT, IFS, SFT, and Attachment-Based Therapy in her sessions.
+Some of her primary specialties include working with people in the 2SLGBTQIA+ community, parenting challenges, ADHD in children, teens, and AFAB adults, anxiety disorders, grief/loss, and trauma.
+She also has experience providing therapy to people with disordered eating and individuals healing from emotionally immature parents.
+Miranda frequently utilizes techniques from CBT, DBT, ACT, IFS, SFT, play therapy, art therapy, and Attachment-Based Therapy in her sessions to meet the specific needs of her clients.

-Miranda offers in-person and telehealth sessions for adults and children.
-She takes Blue Cross Blue Shield, Cigna, United, Mountain Health Co-Op, Medicaid, Medicare, MINES EAP, Private Pay, and Income-based sliding scale payment for those uninsured.
+Miranda offers in-person and telehealth sessions for adults and children (ages 3-18).
+She accepts Blue Cross Blue Shield, Cigna, United, Mountain Health Co-Op, Medicaid, Medicare, MINES EAP, Private Pay, and Income-based sliding scale payment for those uninsured.

 Sophia is a Provisionally Licensed Clinical Social Worker and received her Master’s in Social Work from the University of Kansas before moving to Wyoming.
-Sophia practices from a client-centered, strengths-based, anti-oppressive, and trauma-informed approach.
-Her experience includes utilizing tools like cognitive restructuring, mindfulness, narrative shaping, and play therapy.
+Sophia uses an integrated therapeutic approach with evidence-based modalities and practices from a client-centered, strengths-based, anti-oppressive, and trauma-informed lens.
+In her practice, Sophia primarily uses Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Narrative Therapy.
+Sophia is trained in Eye Movement Desensitization and Reprocessing Therapy (EMDR) as a Level 2 EMDRIA-approved therapist.
+Sophia is also trained in AcuRecovery, a treatment that uses ear acupuncture for stress relief.
+She incorporates mindfulness, somatic exercises, critical education and reflection, and play therapy into her practice.
 Sophia is committed to creating an individualized therapeutic space for folks on their mental health journey.

-Sophia can offer services to youth, adolescents, and adults and aims to specialize in concerns related to anxiety, trauma, grief, loss, caregiving, disability, and life transitions.
-She can provide services in-person or via telehealth and can accept insurance through Blue Cross Blue Shield, Mountain Health Co-Op, Cigna, and Medicaid.
+Sophia can offer services to youth, adolescents, and adults across the lifespace and specializes in working with anxiety, trauma, grief, loss, caregiving, disability, self-esteem, and life transitions.
+She can provide services in-person or via telehealth and can accept insurance through Blue Cross Blue Shield, Mountain Health Co-Op, Cigna, Wyoming Medicaid, and MINES EAP.
 Sophia can also accept self-pay and has an income-based sliding scale for individuals who are uninsured.
+Sophia also offers a free 30 minute consultation to meet and determine fit, if desired, before diving in.
+Please reach out at the link below to connect.